pantheon-systems/documentation/source/content/faq.md

 ### How does cron work with Drupal on Pantheon?

 The platform will use Drush to run cron on an hourly basis automatically.
 More fine-tuned cron control is in development.
 If you need to run cron more frequently, you are free to do so using your own timing system and Drush aliases.
-For more information, see [Cron for Drupal](/drupal-cron).
+For more information, refer to [Cron for Drupal](/drupal-cron).

 ### How do I correct Pantheon URLs being indexed by search engines?